julianlk522/FITM/README.md

         -Subcategories
     -Global Categories
     -Global Subcategories

-    -Fix top tag cats so they are specific to page being shown?
 -Rethink CalculateGlobalCategories algo
     -currently makes it impossible, unless submitting first tag, to affect global cats unless extremely new link and fast tag submission...